evan-erdos/trail-of-cthulhu/characters/birchwell.md

 This conflicts with his desire to lose himself in the places he visits.
 He believes that he would feel more at home in the jungles of South America or among ruins and tribes in Northern Africa than he feels when he’s in his office at the University.

+He seeks the Mask of Hastur to cure his wife of her dementia.
+Even though he's spent his life studying medicine, he cannot save his wife.

+He thinks he can use the Mask to get inside her mind, and cure her.

 ### Tools ###
 The professor has an army of graduate student researchers at his disposal,